vhelin/wla-dx/doc/wlaflags.rst

     -v  Verbose mode.
 Shows a lot of information about the compiling process.
     -v1 Verbose messages (only discard sections)
     -v2 Verbose messages (-v1 plus short summary)
+    -w  Require labels to end in a colon.
     -x  Extra compile time labels and definitions.
 WLA does extra work by creating few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.